drinking-code/react-round-div/README.md

 ### Intended differences to the html `<div>`

-Unlike the html `<div>`, `RoundDiv` still rounds the corners of borders of there is a border image set.
+Unlike the html `<div>`, `RoundDiv` still rounds the corners of borders if you have set a border image.
 This looks great with gradients, but might clash with the use of actual images as borders.
+You may notice a flash of white in the border before the gradient is shown.
+To combat this, define a `border-color` for the element in addition to the `border-image` gradient.
+This gives the browser a fallback to show before the `RoundDiv` script generates the smooth corners.